aravindanugonda/aicrew/README.md

 In the "Advanced Options" section of the sidebar, you can:

 - Adjust temperature (0.0-1.0): Lower values make responses more deterministic, higher values more creative
-- Select Gemini model: Choose between Gemini 2.0 Flash (faster) or Gemini 1.5 Flash (more capable)
+- Select model provider (Gemini or OpenAI)
-- Enable/disable detailed agent interactions
+- The model name field updates automatically to a recommended default when you change the provider

 ## How It Works